TerminalJockey/PassiveMap/README.md

 Well fear no more!
 With TerminalJockey's PassiveMap, you can get those sweet, sweet ports without alerting that pesky eye in the sky!
 Set a packet count and start profiling the network, scope out noisy targets, and silently plan your attack.
 As kali always reminds us, the quieter you are, the more you can hear.

 ___

-usage:
-first, list available interfaces:
+PassiveMap: The wire sniffing network mapper
+___
+Flags:
+- list lists available interfaces, use id to specify interface to use
+- iface specifies interface to sniff on
+- packetcount specifies number of packets to sniff
+- scope specifies what to sniff, internal for all private subnets, all for all traffic
+- filter specifies custom network prefixes to filter by
+___
+  examples:
 - passivemap.exe -list

-then either write results to the console or an outfile
-- passivemap.exe -iface $id -packetcount $count
+- passivemap.exe -iface <id> -packetcount <count> -scope internal
-- passivemap.exe -iface $id -packetcount $count -outfile $filename
+- passivemap.exe -iface 0 -packetcount 10000 -outfile passive_cap.txt -scope internal -filter 192.168.17.,10.10.10.,172